Egg Carton Flowers Painting Craft for Kids

 – paintbrushes

-– cups of water (for rinsing brush)
+– cups of water (for rinsing paintbrushes)

 – heavy construction paper, cardstock, cardboard, or art canvas